Mailings Offer Unneeded Services

 Although the company offering this so-called service is in another state, the solicitation lists a return address of 3760 Market St NE, Suite 450, Salem, OR 97301.
 The address has contributed to the mistaken belief that the mailing is an official correspondence.

 Despite its appearance, the Annual Records Solicitation Form (PDF) solicitation was not sent by the Secretary of State Corporation Division.
-It is neither authorized nor sanctioned in any way by the state of Oregon.
+It is neither authorized nor sanctioned in any way by the State of Oregon.

 Official business correspondence from the Secretary of State Corporation Division always contains these elements:

-- An image of the Oregon seal.
+- An image of the Oregon state seal.

 - The words “Secretary of State Corporation Division."

-- Our phone number: 503-986-2200.
+- Our phone number, 503-986-2200.

 Corporations registered to do business in Oregon are required to maintain records and hold annual meetings of shareholders.
 However, they are not required to file them with the Secretary of State Corporation Division.
-Visit our Annual Shareholders Meetings and Corporate Records page for more information on meeting and record requirements for Oregon corporations.
+Refer to our Annual Shareholders Meetings and Corporate Records page for more information on meeting and record requirements for Oregon corporations.